imagina/docs-weygo/docs/blocks/Components/element.md

 title: "Element"
 ---

-import DocCardList from '@theme/DocCardList';
 import {TableTabs} from '@site/src/components/table/table.jsx';
-import {contentCarousel,carousel,contentBlock,Block,Element} from './schemes/schemeQblock.jsx';
+import {Element} from './schemes/schemeQblock.jsx';

+This component is generally used in blocks, it is used to modify most of the base characteristics of the elements that can be used in the block.

 ## content
 The element content does not contain anything that affects the block